Darlington Mowden Park R.F.C.: Rivalries

 Mowden are part of the rich fabric of rugby union in the North East.
 Rugby union is the North East's third sport, behind the Football and cricket.
 Mowden have enjoyed many good local rivalries over the years.
 The club's traditional rivals are Darlington RFC.
 Another traditional rivalry was with Darlington Railway Athletic RUFC, however Darlington RA RUFC finished operations in the 1990s.

 Women's team

-Darlington Mowden Park Sharks are a successful women's team.
-They currently, 2020–21 season, play in the RFU Women's top-level Allianz Premier 15s against clubs such as Bristol, Wasps, Saracens and Harlequins.
-Several of the players and former players are internationally capped such as Tamara Taylor and Katy McLean for England, and Lindsay Wheeler for Scotland, however there are a strong crop of young players who will no doubt follow in their footsteps.
-McLean was named captain of the England Elite squad on 18 January 2011, succeeding Catherine Spencer after she stepped down.
-DMP Sharks play on a Sunday and attract a good crowd due to the women playing at the highest of club levels.
-They recently finished 10th in the 2020/21 RFUW Premiership after a tough year, but are at the start of a three year project and will go from strength to strength in the seasons ahead.
+Darlington Mowden Park Sharks are a women's rugby union club based in England.
+The club competed in the Allianz Premier 15s, the top division of women's rugby union in England, alongside clubs such as Bristol Bears Women, Wasps Women, Saracens Women, and Harlequins Women.
+The club has included several internationally capped players, among them Tamara Taylor, Katy McLean, and Lindsay Wheeler.
+On 18 January 2011, McLean was named captain of the England Elite squad, succeeding Catherine Spencer.
+The club finished 10th in the 2020-21 Allianz Premier 15s season.